Yaoir/cip/Examples.md

 $ cip -ic -c -r 0 9
 ```

-This was a very simple case, but the point is that you can do this with arbitrary Unicode characters, which may not be available from your keyboard.
+This was a very simple case, but the point is that you can do this with arbitrary Unicode characters that may not be available from your keyboard.

 #### Now with Greek